 - Make sure your responses highlight your collaborative skills.
 Companies that conduct panel interviews likely place a high priority on teamwork, especially if they include employees at a variety of levels on their panels.
 Throughout the discussion, underscore projects and examples that demonstrate your success in a team setting.

-- Take your thank you note to a new level.
+- Take your thank-you note to a new level.
 It goes without saying that you should send a thank you note after an interview.
 In the panel interview, not only is it important to send a thank you to each panelist, but each note should be different and genuine.
-Use this as an opportunity to reiterate a connection made or showcase your listening skills during the interview.
+Use this as an opportunity to reiterate a connection made or to showcase your listening skills during the interview.